syselement/ine-notes/ejpt/assessment-methodologies/3-enumeration/ftp-enum.md

 Login Successful for  carlos
 ```

-- Fetch the flag using `billy:carlos` as credentials
+- Fetch the flag using `billy:carlos` credentials

 ```bash
 ftp 192.14.30.3